‘You Need to Find Another Sport to Watch’: Kyle Petty Minces No Words on Entertainment vs. Purity Focus in NASCAR

 Advertisement

-But Kyle Petty says it isn’t just black and white, one way or the other.
-Rather, Petty firmly said you have to throw a little grey into the mix.

-Earlier this week on NASCAR Daily, the former NASCAR Cup driver, current NASCAR TV analyst, and son of legendary NASCAR Hall of Famer Richard Petty gave his “hot take” on whether NASCAR is pure sport or entertainment.
+Earlier this week on NASCAR Daily, the former Cup driver, current TV analyst, and son of legendary Hall of Famer Richard Petty gave his take on whether NASCAR is pure sport or entertainment.

-To hear Petty say it, the answer is fairly straightforward: you can’t have one without the other!
+To hear Petty say it, the answer is fairly simple and straightforward: you can’t have one without the other!

 “I’m just going to say David Pearson and Richard Petty, Jeff Gordon and Dale Earnhardt Sr., I can mention a lot of people who never got out and punched each other and (still) had a hell of a rivalry.”

 “One thing that tweaks me a little bit is because I try to look at this sport as a sport.
 You ask about the entertainment value.
-If you can’t be entertained by the purity of the sport and what the sport is, then maybe you need to find another sport to watch.
-I’m sorry, you know what I mean?”
+If you can’t be entertained by the purity of the sport and what the sport is, then maybe you need to find another sport to watch.”

 “I don’t go to a hockey game to watch the fights, although some people do.
 And that’s part of the problem with where we’re at now.
 The media does it, we do it, the racetracks do it.
 Any time you see an ad for a race, they show wrecks, they show guys pushing, they show guys hitting.
 That’s an ad to come sit at my racetrack, buy a ticket, and watch my race.”